ambrosia-fish/armatillo-app/README.md

    ```

 3. Open the app in your Expo Go client or simulator
-4. You should be redirected to the login screen
+4. If in production mode, you should be redirected to the login screen
 5. Tap "Continue with Google"
 6. Complete the Google OAuth flow
 7. You should be redirected back to the app and logged in